 We have created an index of examination documents.
 It contains links to the:

-The Council’s consultation on the Main Modifications will run until 2 February 2018.
-Representations that the Council receives on the Main Modifications only will be forwarded to the Planning Inspector, who will take these into account before finalising and issuing his report.
-The Main Modifications are therefore proposed without prejudice to the Inspector’s final conclusion on the Local Plan.
+The Council’s consultation on the Main Modifications ended on 2 February 2018.
+The Council has now submitted the representations that it received on the Main Modifications to the Planning Inspector, who will take these into account before finalising and issuing his report.
+The Main Modifications were proposed without prejudice to the Inspector’s final conclusion on the Local Plan.

 Once the Inspector has submitted his report to the Council, this will be made available on our website.
 Following the examination, if the Inspector considers the Local Plan to be ‘sound’, and that it meets all the legal and other requirements, it can be formally adopted.